galpratma/GALPRATMA/README.md

 ## 💫 About Me

 > _"Code is like humor.
-When you have to explain it, it's bad."_ – Galih Pratama
+When you have to explain it, it's bad."_ Galih Pratama

-I am a passionate software developer with a keen interest in technology and innovation.
+\_\_I am a passionate software developer with a keen interest in technology and innovation.
 Always looking for ways to enhance my skills and contribute to exciting projects that make a difference.

 - 🌱 I'm currently learning **[Tailwind CSS]**